PIH/openmrs-distro-pihemr/README.md

 By default, the configuration will be set up with the 'default' configuration for your chosen distro.

-In order for a site-specific configuration to be applied to your server environment, an appropriate pih.config value needs to be set in the openmrs-runtime.properties file, which was created in the step above at created in `~/openmrs/[serverId]`.
+In order for a site-specific configuration to be applied to your server environment, an appropriate pih.config value needs to be set in the openmrs-runtime.properties file, which was created in the step above in `~/openmrs/[serverId]`.

+You will need to edit openmrs-runtime.properties in your favorite text editor and add a line specifying the "pih.config" to use.

 There are various options to choose from, depending on the country, site, and type of environment.
 Examples: